 According to WHO, Gaming Disorder is defined as “a pattern of gaming behaviour (“digital-gaming” or “video-gaming”) characterised by impaired control over gaming, increasing priority given to gaming over other activities to the extent that gaming takes precedence over other interests and daily activities, and continuation of escalation of gaming despite the occurrence of negative consequences”.
-Video games have had a long standing stigma of being an addictive past time that parents would often warn their children against.
-However, according to recent studies, this idea has been disputed, with other digital media consumption cited as stronger influences.
+Video games have a long standing stigma of being an addictive past time that parents often warn their children against.
+However, according to recent studies, this notion has been disputed, with other digital media consumption cited as stronger negative influences.

 How does this link to esports?

 Through competitive gaming, esports was introduced.
-This has transformed the once negative perception of video games into a more positive one, by shifting focus away from wasted time to lucrative financial opportunities.
+This has transformed the once negative perception of video games into a more optimistic outlook, by shifting focus away from wasted time to lucrative financial opportunities.
 When a player can gain financial independence at 18 years old, it is an opportunity very few would reject.
 For example, Players in the Overwatch League can earn up to $150,000 USD per year, along with health insurance and a retirement savings plan.
-As a comparison point, the average university graduate in Sydney, Australia would earn just above $60,000 AUD per year – that is after completing a bachelor’s degree through at least 3 years.
+As a comparison point, the average university graduate in Sydney, Australia would earn just above $60,000 AUD per year – that is after completing a bachelor’s degree of at least 3 years.

 Furthermore, video games may be the unfair target and focus of the technological advancement and accessibility that is experienced by millenials and younger children today.
-According to the International Journal of Health and Addiction, it was noted that “adverse consequences for excess digital technology use does not mean video game addiction (heavy use alone is not a sufficient criterion for addition)”.
+According to the International Journal of Health and Addiction, it is noted that “adverse consequences for excess digital technology use does not mean video game addiction (heavy use alone is not a sufficient criterion for addition)”.
 They argue that social media and other similar avenues have given people access to what could be stronger addictive factors than simply playing video games in itself.
 Additionally, with the previous points in mind, ‘addictive behaviour’ through the perspective of countless hours playing a video game could instead be viewed as a professional honing their craft, or even essentially “working”.

 When a player can gain financial independence at 18 years old, it is an opportunity very few would reject